ans-group/docs.ukfast.co.uk/source/monitoring/logicmonitor/sdt.md

 Applying SDT at the group level suppresses all alerting for every device within that group.
 This is ideal for large-scale maintenance affecting multiple systems—for example, patching a full server tier or performing network infrastructure updates.

-Effect:

-✔ All devices and their datapoints in the group stop sending alerts

-✖ Devices outside the group are unaffected

 ## Device-Level SDT

 Device-level SDT suppresses alerting for all datapoints on a single device.
 This is typically used for maintenance on an individual server, firewall, switch, or appliance.

-Effect:

-✔ Every datapoint on that device is suppressed

-✖ Other devices continue alerting normally

 ## Datapoint-Level SDT

 Datapoint-level SDT suppresses alerting for one specific datapoint.
 This is useful when a particular metric is known to spike during routine operations, such as CPU usage during backups or disk I/O during scheduled jobs.

-Effect:

-✔ Only that one datapoint is suppressed

-✖ All other datapoints and devices remain active

 ## How to Apply SDT